 Kief is also home to a well-known missing persons case.
 Donna Jean Michalenko disappeared from Kief on November 2nd, 1968.
 Michalenko disappeared after a night of drinking with a male companion, who claimed he dropped her off at her ex-husband’s house.
 She was never seen again.

 The investigation into Michaelenko’s disappearance was hampered by the fact that she wasn’t reported missing for six weeks after she disappeared.
-If you have information regarding the disappearance of Donna, please call the McLean County Sherriff’s Office at 701-462-8103.
+If you have information regarding the disappearance of Donna, please call the McHenry County Sheriff’s Office (the county where Donna lived) at 701-537-5633 or the McLean County Sheriff’s office (where she allegedly disappeared) at 701-462-8103.

 Pictured above is the first Russian Baptist Church ever established in the United States.